code-saturne/code_saturne/INSTALL.md

 By default, this library is built with a GUI, but it may also be be built using OSMesa for offscreen rendering.
 The build documentation on the ParaView website and Wiki details this.
-On a workstation, an regular build of ParaViw with MPI support may be sufficient.
+On a workstation, a regular build of ParaViw with MPI support may be sufficient.

 For a compute cluster or server in which code_saturne will run outside a graphical (X11) environment, the recommended solution is to build